jose-navarro/workflowmaker/README.md

 6. Run your workflow by executing the script.

 Note that step 3 above require the adaptation of the console applications so these comply with the requisites set by WorkFlowMaker.

+## How may I build from source code?

+Read the document /docs/user guide/*.pdfBuilding WorkFlowMaker.pdf

+Note that building from source may be a painful process, since no automation is provided yet.
+Libraries and tools must be built one by one.
+Take special care reading the section about post build files to understand how these work and how to adapt it to your needs.

 ## The licence